 I’ve written many movies.
 But this one came to me like a lightning bolt.
 It was not hard.
 Within a month, I was pretty much done with the script.'She was not leading by example.
 But these thoughts of independence and autonomy were really important and foremost in her mind.'Click To Tweet

 7R: The sound design and the music really help us get into Maria’s headspace.
-How did you develop that?
+How did you develop that for Meditation Park?

 [Maria is] alone in her house so much.
 The sound design really has to affect us emotionally and get us inside her head.
 The location of the movie is very close to my house.
 So one of the things I did with Craig was, I took him around my neighbourhood, and we recorded sound.
 I thought I lived in a very quiet neighbourhood, and he made me realize how noisy it actually was: the rumble of the train in the distance.
 “You can’t hear the freeway over there?”
 I guess I’m used to it.
 He brought that to the fore.
 He inhabited Maria.
 The question of, emotionally, what’s happening right now?
 How does Maria hear the sound?
 Is there a train going by?
 Is it a lonely train, because she just found a thong [in the pocket of her husband’s trousers]?
 We were constantly designing with that in mind.